In the thick of it…

 To-do list:

 -As always, please blog on your thesis progress.
-Report out on how the Lit Review process is working for you.
+Report out on how the Lit Review process is working for you in its early stages.
 What materials have you gathered?
 What materials have you actually read?
 What kind of note taking process are you engaging in?
 What have you eliminated in your accumulation of research?

 See you next week!